cs3157/recitations/recitation-2.md

 repository](https://github.com/jrbalsano/cs3157-recitations).
 Pull your fork to your local machine.

-    **Digression**: One of the reasons git is so grea for working in distributed is a feature called branching.
+    **Digression**: One of the reasons git is so great for working in distributed teams is a feature called branching.
 Branches are subsections of git commits that don't affect other branches.
 For example "master" is the branch that you'll do all your work on for this class.
 Let's say though you want to add more unix commands to recitation-1.md.
 You could create a branch called